DataDog/ansible-datadog/README.md

 #### System probe

-The system probe is configured under the `network_config` variable.
-Any variables nested underneath are written to the `system-probe.yaml`.
+The system probe is configured under the `system_probe_config` variable.
+Any variables nested underneath are written to the `system-probe.yaml`, in the `system_probe_config` section.

 [Network Performance Monitoring][7] (NPM) is configured under the `network_config` variable.
 Any variables nested underneath are written to the `system-probe.yaml`, in the `network_config` section.